Synthetics Test Settings

 Routing BGP BGP Monitoring Track whether specified prefixes originate from allowed ASNs.
 Prefixes to monitor, ASNs

 Network Agent-to-Agent Agent-to-Agent Measure, ping, latency, and packet loss to a single target agent.
-Target agent, agent to test from
+Test frequency, target agent, agent to test from

 Network Agent-to-Agent Network Mesh Measure, ping, latency, and packet loss for a grid of multiple agents.
-Agents (minimum 2)
+Test frequency, agents (minimum 2)

 Network Autonomous Tests ASN, CDN, Country, Region, City Measure agent connectivity and metrics to high-usage ASNs, CDNs, Countries, Regions, and Cities.
-One or more ASN, CDN, Country, Region, or City to target; agent(s) to test from
+Test frequency, one or more ASN, CDN, Country, Region, or City to target; agent(s) to test from

 Application DNS DNS Server Monitor Measure responses for a DNS server and specified hostname.
-DNS server IP(s) to query, hostname, agents to test from
+DNS lookup frequency, DNS server IP(s) to query, hostname to look up, agents to test from

 Application DNS DNS Server Grid Measure responses for multiple DNS servers for a hostname.
-DNS server IP(s) to query, hostname, agents to test from
+DNS lookup frequency, DNS server IP(s) to query, hostname to look up, agents to test from

 Application HTTP HTTP(s) or API Measure a specific web server’s response to a HTTP request.
-Agents, method, and URL or FQDN; if BGP enabled, prefixes, ASNs
+Method, URL or FQDN, agents to test from; if BGP enabled, prefixes, ASNs

 Application HTTP Page Load Measure performance metrics for a full browser page load.
-Agents, URL or IP address; if BGP enabled, prefixes, ASNs
+URL or IP address to target, agents to test from; if BGP enabled, prefixes, ASNs

 Application HTTP Transaction Test a web page with a series of actions driven by a custom script.
-Agents, Puppeteer script
+Agents to test from, Puppeteer script

 Note: The test types in each of the categories listed above are also listed on the Add Test Page.